thobruk/thobruk.github.io/_posts/2015-04-03-uniqueness-constraint-the-expected-exception.markdown

 {%endhighlight%}

 Wait - what?
 The [ActiveRecord](http://api.rubyonrails.org/classes/ActiveRecord/Validations/ClassMethods.html#method-i-validates_uniqueness_of)
-docs point out that even this might not work depending on your transaction settings.
+docs point out that even this might not work depending on your transaction settings and/or database driver.
 I don't know about you, but I'm thoroughly depressed.
 I mean this is core to the job of Rails and yet there's no a super-slick solution.
 There must be a lot of OCD developers out there with an uneasy feeling as they go home at night.
+The bottom line is that you just can't trust Validations that hit the database and if you want to be truly portable you can't trust Transactions or the database.

 ### Setting Expectations